mashijie1028/events-caption.pytorch/README.md

   ```

   * You could change the file path in python source code files according to your own file system.
-  * You could change the hyper-parameters in `configs.py` to change the features of event dataset, for example, the mean and variance of contrast threshold and noises.
+  * You could change the hyper-parameters in `configs.py` to change the features of the event dataset, for example, the mean and variance of contrast threshold and noises.
-  * To save storage, removing the image folders if necessary, merge the two files together is also recommended.
+  * To save storage, removing the image folders if necessary, merging the two files together is also recommended.

 * Now, you have already completed the generation and preparation of data.